Win the Digital Shelf — watch the on-demand webinar on share of shelf & pricing intelligence · 17 min

 Step 5: Leverage Ecommerce Analytics for Strategic Adjustments

-Integrate ecommerce analytics into your product comparison strategy to gain a holistic view of consumer behavior and market trends.
+Integrate ecommerce market intelligence into your product comparison strategy to gain a holistic view of consumer behavior and market trends.

 These insights allow you to identify which products are performing well across different channels and uncover potential pricing gaps.